 NOTE: Students in the four-module programme can take a maximum of two practical modules from the Westminster School of Media Arts and Design and up to two London Studies modules.
 Students in the three-module programme can take a maximum of two practical modules from the Westminster School of Media Arts and Design and a maximum of one London Studies module.

 NOTE: Semester Internship track: Pursue academic coursework at Westminster in conjunction with a Professional and Personal Skills Development module and two modules of your choice from the 3 module program list.
 Click here for program details.
-(12 US credits)
+(12 US credits. **Your internship work is in conjunction with the Professional and Personal Skills Development module, so on a Westminster transcript, you will receive credit for that course, plus the two modules of your choice, for a total of 12 US credits.)

 Westminster Study Abroad students must choose between the three and four module tracks –